XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 [`LastLedgerSequence`](reference-transaction-format.html#lastledgersequence) is an optional parameter of all transactions.
 This instructs the Ripple Consensus Ledger that a transaction must be validated on or before a specific ledger instance.
 The Ripple Consensus Ledger never includes a transaction in a ledger instance whose sequence number is higher than the transaction's `LastLedgerSequence` parameter.

-Use the `LastLedgerSequence` parameter to prevent undesirable cases where a transaction is not promptly validated yet could become viable at some point in the future.
-Gateways and other back-end applications should specify the `LastLedgerSequence` parameter on every transaction.
-Automated processes should use a value of 4 greater than the sequence number of the last validated ledger[1] to ensure that a transaction is validated or rejected in a predictable and timely fashion.
+Use the `LastLedgerSequence` parameter to prevent undesirable cases where a transaction is not confirmed promptly but could be included in a future ledger.
+You should specify the `LastLedgerSequence` parameter on every transaction.
+Automated processes should use a value of 4 greater than the last validated ledger index to make sure that a transaction is validated or rejected in a predictable and prompt way.

-Applications using rippled APIs should explicitly specify a `LastLedgerSequence` when submitting transactions.
+Applications using `rippled` APIs should explicitly specify a `LastLedgerSequence` when submitting transactions.
 RippleAPI uses the `maxLedgerVersion` field of [Transaction Instructions](reference-rippleapi.html#transaction-instructions) to specify the `LastLedgerSequence`.
 RippleAPI automatically provides an appropriate value by default.
 You can specify `maxLedgerVersion` as `null` to intentionally omit `LastLedgerSequence`, in case you want a transaction that can be executed after an unlimited amount of time.